-There’s no “Hey you, the guy over there!’” in a small team.
-Here, everybody knows your name, and more important, who you really are.
+There’s no “Hey you, the guy over there!” in a small team.
+Here, everybody knows your name, and more importantly, who you really are.

 You have a better sense of affiliation, and the decisions aren’t taken by some BIG BOSS, but rather by you and your guys, the one, and only crew.

-In a small team you have that genuine sense of growing, the feeling of walking on a shared path to a common goal.
+In a small team you have that genuine sense of growing, the feeling of walking on a shared path towards a common goal.

 At the same time, you develop your other sides as well: you learn to listen, what it takes to be a good mentor, you learn to be responsible.

-The joy of working in a small team can’t be replaced by a corporate environment, that’s obvious, but what is more important is that in a small team you feel that everybody cares, and is always willing to help you.
+The joy of working in a small team can’t be replaced by a corporate environment, that’s obvious, but what is more important, is that in a small team, you feel that everybody cares, and they’re always willing to help you.

 In a small team, you can not hide behind the wall.
 Everybody knows you as you are — they know your strengths, your passions but also your weaknesses.
 You are encouraged to act where you are the best.